ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 .. note::

    ``System.out.println`` is just the way that you ask Java to print out the value of something followed by a new line (ln).
 In the case above we are just printing the characters between the first ``"`` and the second ``"``.
 The ``"Hi there!"`` is called a **string literal** and it can have zero to many characters enclosed in starting and ending double quotes in Java. ``System.out.print`` without the ln will print out something without advancing to the next new line.
+The "System" in System.out.println must be capitalized.
+And the command line must end with a semicolon (;).